jmjles/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM means Document Object Model.
+Containes the markup that is rendered  to the browser as well as methods that devs can use.

 2. What is an event?
+An even is an action/input from the user or its browser.

 3. What is an event listener?
+An even listener listens for the even and then executes a function when the event occurs.

 4. Why would we convert a NodeList into an Array?
+To be able to use array methods.

 5. What is a component?
+Re-usable code that usually consist of complex operations or layouts.

 ### Git Set up